Insights > How to Get Started with Points, Miles, and Credit Cards

 Points and miles are the rewards you earn by spending on eligible credit cards or being part of loyalty programs with airlines and hotels.
 When redeemed correctly, points and miles can help you snag deeply discounted flights or free hotel stays.

-However, it’s important to note that not all points and miles are created equally.
+However, it’s important to note that not all points and miles are created equal.
 Generally speaking, airline miles tend to be more valuable than hotel points.
-Transferable points — like the ones you’ll earn with credit-card issuers, such as American Express, Capital One, Citi, Chase, and Bilt — are the most valuable of all.
+Transferable points — like the ones you’ll earn with credit card issuers, such as American Express, Capital One, Citi, Chase, and Bilt — are the most valuable of all.
 This is because the points they earn can be converted into a variety of hotel or airline points, making them especially easy to use.

 Different types of points and miles